BOEM Announces Second Potential Wind Energy Research Lease for Federal Waters Offshore Virginia

 DMME has secured U.S. Army Corps of Engineers permits and met U.S. Coast Guard requirements for preliminary work and has initiated wildlife, archeology, geophysical and geological data collection surveys in the area to inform future agency decisions.

-A map of the area and a description of the proposed research activities were provided in DMME's unsolicited request for a research lease, which is available here.
+A map of the area and a description of the proposed research activities were provided in DMME's unsolicited request for a research lease.

 Publication in the Federal Register will open a 30-day public comment period.
 BOEM will accept public comments regarding the research lease in the following ways: